 Soft Skills Training Sessions

 To exist in a space harmoniously with people completely different from you, you need good social skills.
 Or what we call soft skills.

 Soft skills are personal attributes that enable someone to interact effectively and harmoniously with other people.

 These skills play a key role in our daily operations.
 Therefore, for employees who spend more than 8 hours together for 5 days a week, having soft skills is very important.
 Soft skills enhance interactions, boost job performance and also help in advancing one’s career.

 Conduct soft skills training sessions so employees can work on their communication skills, learn how to cooperate and collaborate.
-Train them so they are able to become better problem solvers, make better decisions, learn to manage time and other skills.
+Train them to become better problem solvers, make better decisions, learn to manage time and other skills.

 A very important point, always listen first and then respond.
 Half of the miscommunication and conflicts that arise will get resolved if people listen attentively.

-When people talk and actually listen to each other, they can find out a lot about each other as well.
-They can understand each other’s perspectives, improvise on ideas and more.
+When people talk and listen to each other, they can find out a lot about each other.
+They can understand each other's perspectives, improvise on ideas, and more.

 Avoid gossiping at all costs.
-Such behaviour gives rise to interpersonal conflicts and office politics.
+Such behavior gives rise to interpersonal conflicts and office politics.

-If employees are facing issues with someone, ask them to talk directly with the person involved in the scenario instead of bad-mouthing him/her to others.
+If employees face issues with someone, ask them to talk directly with the person involved in the scenario instead of bad-mouthing him/her to others.